5 Ideas for Sprint Retrospectives Your Team Will Love

 To keep it short: At its core, the retrospective is about reflection.
 Can you imagine an elite team that doesn’t regularly reflect on how it can work better together?
 In the long term, that would be about as successful as a car company that stops focusing on customer needs.

-At the end of the typically 2-week Scrum sprint, you have a 30-90-minute meeting with the entire team to answer the questions: What is going well right now and what can we do better?
+At the end of the typically 2-week Scrum Sprint, you have a 30-90 minute appointment with the entire team to answer the questions: What is going well right now and what can we do better?
 What measures will we try out in the next sprint?
-However, it is not insignificant how exactly these questions are asked – which brings us to the best sprint retrospective ideas.
+However, how exactly these questions are asked is not insignificant - which brings us to the best Sprint Retrospective ideas.

 The agile Sprint Retro can be moderated by the Scrum Master, Agile Coach, but in practice it is also often moderated by the Engineering Manager, Product Owner or Team Lead (more on: Agile Retrospective).
-The moderator should observe the 5 phases of a retrospective – although I would recommend organizing the retrospective according to 6 phases (see also: The double-diamond model – 5 phases of a retrospective are not enough).
-Let's finally get started with the presentation of the specific questions from the 9 ideas for sprint retrospectives.
+The moderator should pay attention to the 5 phases of a retrospective - although I would recommend organizing the retrospective according to 6 phases (see also: The Double-Diamond Model - 5 Phases of a Retrospective Are Not Enough ).
+Let’s finally get started with the presentation of the specific questions from the 9 ideas for sprint retrospectives.

 Ideas & formats for sprint retrospectives 1